 • improve the health of mother and child during pregnancy

-• improve emotional health (self-esteem, anxiety, depression)
+• improve mental health (self-esteem, anxiety, depression)

 • reduce the risk of developing diabetes and heart disease.